marconetto/azadventures/chapter11/README.md

 Before running the script itself we need to setup a few environment variables; really a few ;-).

-Modify `setvars.sh` to customize deployment variables, which are related names of resource group, storage account, keyvault, among others.
+Modify `setvars.sh` to customize deployment variables, which are related to names of resource group, storage account, keyvault, among others.
 Type the following command to setup the variables before deployment.

 ```
 source setvars.sh